-Local museums include The Raymond M. Alf Museum of Paleontology, the only nationally accredited museum located on a high school campus in the nation, the Claremont Museum of Art now housed in the historic Claremont Depot, and the Pomona College Museum of Art, which in addition to offering high-quality rotating exhibits, houses the college’s fine art collections.
-Among important holdings are the Kress Collection.
+Local museums include The Raymond M. Alf Museum of Paleontology, the only nationally accredited museum located on a high school campus in the nation, and the Claremont Museum of Art now housed in the historic Claremont Depot.
+The Pomona College Museum of Art, in addition to offering high-quality rotating exhibits, houses the college’s fine art collections including the Kress Collection.
 The Petterson Museum of Intercultural Art at Pilgrim Place offers rotating culturally-themed exhibits of an impressive collection of international artifacts.

 Whether at the colleges or strolling through the Village, visitors to Claremont will find multiple galleries such as Studio Claremont and Ruth Chandler Williamson Gallery, plus dozens of pieces of dazzling, world-class public art.

 Art exhibitions are showcased throughout the Claremont Village during the First Saturday Art Walk, which is held on the first Saturday of the month from 6 to 9 p.m.
 The event is open and free to the public.

 More unique public art and gardens can be found on the college campuses.

 If you think nature is the ultimate artist, you’ll want to visit the Rancho Santa Ana Botanic Garden, the largest botanic garden dedicated to California native plants and the 10th largest herbarium in the United States.
 Tours are an ideal way to learn more about the garden and California native plants.
 Guided walking tours, self-led group visits, narrated tram tours for visitors with impaired mobility, and regularly scheduled guided tram tours are all available.
 For more information, call 909-625-8767.